nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service.md

 ## HealthcareService: Implementation Guidance ##

 ### Usage ###
-Within the Clinical Decision Support API implementation, the [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resource will be used to carry a service recommendation given by the DoS that is capable of delivering the patient's health needs.
+Within the Clinical Decision Support API implementation, the [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resource will be used to carry a service recommendation given by the Service Directory that is capable of delivering the patient's health needs.

 The table below gives implementation guidance in relation to the elements within a `HealthcareService`: